Waveform recording overview

-When your system’s nominal parameters are programmed into the meter, power quality events such as sags, swells and transients are automatically detected and voltage and current waveform data is logged.
-The default factory settings for sag/swell and transient detection are sufficient for most applications, but you can also modify the amount of deviation from the nominal required to trigger waveform recording.
+When your system’s nominal parameters are programmed into the meter, power quality events such as sags and swells are automatically detected and voltage and current waveform data is logged.
+The default factory settings for sag/swell detection are sufficient for most applications, but you can also modify the amount of deviation from the nominal required to trigger waveform recording.

 Waveform data storage format

 Your meter’s waveform data storage format is defined by:

 Cycles: the number of cycles included in the waveform (its duration).

 Samples: samples per cycle, which is the number of waveform data points collected in each cycle.